 One of the finest points of interest in NYC is its world-class Italian fare.
 Within the five boroughs of New York City, you can find all kinds of tasty Tuscan and Sicilian specialties.
-From saucy pasta, fresh seafood, and, of course, pizza, to other traditional Italian dishes, you can enjoy Italian delicacies in many eateries, including these:
+No matter if you move during the holidays or in the summer, there will always be a place where you can enjoy saucy pasta, fresh seafood, and, of course, pizza, and other traditional Italian dishes.
+You can enjoy Italian delicacies in many eateries, including these:

 - Dominick’s– This fantastic place has a 50-year-long tradition, and it is located in the Bronx, also known as Little Italy.
 It sounds promising already, right?
 If you can’t make up your mind on what to order, you can always ask the knowledgeable staff about anything on the menu.

 - Celeste– Be sure you leave the table at Celeste to taste their popular tagliatelle with shrimp, or anything from the standard selection of delicious Italian appetizers and entrees.
 Not only can you enjoy top-notch Neapolitan fare, but also a more than pleasant ambiance.